Governor Stirling Senior High School: Artsmedia

-The school campus was used as a primary filming location for the short film, Ronan's Escape.

 Engineering

 The school offers a specialist engineering program.
 The program focuses on a diverse range of engineering studies including electrical, mechanical, chemical, environmental and civil engineering.
 The program is delivered in partnership with the University of Western Australia.

 Football

 GSSHS offers a specialist Australian rules football program.

 Transport

 GSSHS is accessible by public transport.
 The nearest train station is the Woodbridge station on the Midland line, which runs between Perth and Midland stations.

 Colonial era relics

 Remnants of the colonial era remain on what is now GSSHS site.
 Mature Olive trees growing on the high bank overlooking the Swan River are believed to have originated in the colonial period.
 The school stands on the site of a small cottage built by James Stirling during the Swan River Colony's infancy.

 In 1930, an obelisk was erected by the Royal Western Australian Historical Society.
 The obelisk stands on the river bank adjacent to the then school gymnasium and reads the below.